 I am one of the lucky ones, so to speak.
 I have to trim my nails regularly.
 But I have had the problem of splitting on occasion.
 Instead of cutting, use the soft side of an emery board to trim the bad section off, as soon as it starts to split.
 Even though the "straight across" is a style option, in my opinion, it is proper to file your nails along with the shape of your cuticle.
-If you have square cuticles, the squared off is the best way to go.
-Clipping adds to the splitting.
-Watch the clippers as they snip your nails, they are bending them, so file instead.

 The longest set of nails I've ever had were when I was on prenatal vitamins.
 So you may be lacking something in your diet.
 Review your diet changes, if any, and modify as necessary to obtain the vitamins you are missing.
 Oh, after giving birth to my son, a nurse entered my room with nail clippers and attempted to cut my nails.
 I had had a bad delivery, breach, and hemorrhaged, but she was not going to cut my nails.
 My mom filed them down for me, this allowed them to keep from splitting and hanging on the blankets and things.

 I asked my dermatologist, while being checked for skin cancers, about my soft, splitting and peeling nails.
 She said "Its dry nails" and gave me a sample of Elon, which is a lanolin based cream.
 It helped, but I bought a tube of plain old lanolin from the pharmacy for $2.00 that works just as good and is much cheaper.
 (01/04/2007)

 After biting my nails for many years, they would not grow at all.
 They split and flaked and I had just about given up when someone told me about OPI Nail Envy.
 It is not cheap, but I won't be without it now.
 My nails are strong and looking good for the first time ever.
 (01/04/2007)